MathisBD/type-inference-project/README.md

-The goal of this programming project is to reuse a constraint-based type inference engine (for a simple lamda-calculus) to implement a random generator of well-typed term.
+The goal of this programming project is to reuse a constraint-based type inference engine (for a simple lamda-calculus) to implement a random generator of well-typed terms.

 Contact: gabriel.scherer@inria.fr .